Vachon makes successful debut as UMaine’s fill-in head coach

 Even though he wasn’t at the game, Barron will get credit for the coaching win under league rules.

 “The kids were prepared.
-I just had a good feeling that they were ready to go today,” added Vachon.
+I just had a good feeling that they were ready to go today,” Vachon said.
 “When you have a good feeling like that as an assistant coach or a head coach, it’s nice.

-“When you don’t know what to expect, there’s no reason to be nervous,” she laughed.
+“When you don’t know what to expect, there’s no reason to be nervous.”

 Vachon said she was true to herself on the sidelines while also implementing some of the things she has learned from Barron.

-“We’ve worked together for six years so a lot of the things we do and a lot of my philosophy is coach Barron’s philosophy,” said Vachon.
+“We’ve worked together for six years so a lot of the things we do and a lot of my philosophy is coach Barron’s philosophy,” Vachon said.
 “I’m not going to try to go off course.

 “Our staff has to do what’s best for us,” she said.